 I love to travel and do it as often as I can.
 In fact, I’m ready to take off at a moment’s notice.
 Now that my kids are out of the house, it’s much easier.
 But Baby Boomer travel can be challenging, especially when you’re lugging things through airports, train and bus stations.
 It’s a workout but so good for your body and soul.
 Below, I list the best travel products and accessories for Baby Boomers that I have found so far.

 Best travel products for Baby Boomers

-My favorite destination is Europe.
-I’m obsessed with it and there’s nothing better than a river cruise.
+My favorite place to travel is in Europe.
+I’m obsessed with it and there’s nothing better than a European river cruise.
 River cruise ships are smaller and more intimate than huge cruise ships. (although I love those too) It’s so fun to be dropped off for the day in quaint little towns so you can meet the people and experience their culture.
 Then, you’re back on board for dinner and a relaxing float down rivers strewn with castles and other beautiful sites.